skarabocu/Ultimate-Tic-Tac-Toe/README.md

 # Ultimate-Tic-Tac-Toe
+-Explanation

-An advanced version of the popular game Tic-Tac-Toe written both in Java and JavaScript
+An advanced version of the popular game Tic-Tac-Toe written both in Java and JavaScript.

+-Java Libraries Used

+*UTIL (for data structures)

+*JAVAX.SWING (for GUI)